trivedi-shivang/learning/src/data_structures_and_algorithms/ThingsToConsider/ThingsToConsider.md

 ## Always walk through sample input/output.
 If not provided, generate and verify with interviewwer regarding its validity.
 Look for patterns, intuition.

 ## Greedy algorithm normally requires sorting arrays.

+## Sliding Window Technique

+1. If given arr/string and if the question requires you to find solution using subarray/substring. then try using sliding-window technique.
+2. If a window-size is given, apply fixed sliding-window technique otherwise if window size is not given and if some conditions are given for that window to be fulfilled than apply variable sliding-window technique.